krlawrence/graph/README.md

 [Jan-12-2018] Revision 276 was just published in all formats.
 Many updates to book and samples.
 [Jan-12-2018] Based on feedback I have decided to rename the book "Practical Gremlin" (see issue #29)
 [Jan-06-2018] Several new Java samples have been added to the sample-code directory and others improved.
-[Jan-03-2018] Revision 275 was just published in all formats.
-Lots of updates to book and sample code.

 **A Special note about releases**